R. Lee Heath

-R. Lee Heath served as Chief of Police of the Los Angeles Police Department from August 1, 1924 to March 31, 1926.
+Robert Lee Heath (1881–1974) was an American lawyer who served as Chief of Police of the Los Angeles Police Department from August 1, 1924 to March 31, 1926.
 Heath had joined the L.A.P.D. in 1904 and was reputed to be the most adroit politician in the department, eventually rising to the level of top cop.
 He was a police captain when he was appointed chief, replacing Chief August Vollmer, the former Police Chief of Berkeley, California who had served as interim chief for exactly one year.

 Five new police stations were constructed while Heath was chief.
-To battle bootleggers and rum-runners during Prohibition, Heath had the L.A.P.D. purchase ten 30.06 Browning Automatic Rifles to enable his police force to counter the gangsters firepower.
+To battle bootleggers and rum-runners during Prohibition, Heath had the L.A.P.D. purchase ten 30.06 Browning Automatic Rifles to enable his police force to counter the gangsters' firepower.
 He declined to purchase .30-caliber Browning machine guns.

+Biography

+R. Lee Heath was born in Mount Pleasant, Pennsylvania on June 28, 1881.
+He attended USC Law School, and was admitted to the California bar in 1913.
+He married Essie B. Kempson the following year, and they had one daughter.

+He died in Van Nuys on December 28, 1974, and was buried at Forest Lawn Memorial Park.